pcboy/andeogen/README.md

-# Antree
+# andeogen

-Antree is a tiny gem to ease android layout development.
+andeogen is a tiny gem to ease android layout development.
 It's showing the files dependencies used in the given layouts and let you execute a command on them.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'antree'
+    gem 'andeogen'

 And then execute: